yangman946/SimpleStack/README.md

 There are two ways to access this project:

+### Access directly via Web URL

+1) Visit <a href="https://simplestack.pythonanywhere.com/">https://simplestack.pythonanywhere.com/</a> on your browser.

 ### Run Django Server

-If you wish to run SimpleStack locally or make contributions:
+If you wish to run SimpleStack locally:

 1) Make sure [python](https://www.python.org/) is installed and added to path